What are your policies and procedures?

 Mask Fit Testing:

-If Mask Fit testing reminders are not followed or if you do not bring the right size of respirator, we may ask you to reschedule your fit test – at your own cost.
+If Mask Fit testing reminders are not followed or if you do not bring your own respirator (if anything other than an N95), we will ask you to reschedule your fit test – at your own cost.

 Dispute Resolution Policy